operator-framework/operator-sdk/website/content/en/docs/ansible/reference/dependent_watches.md

+---
-# Dependent Watches in Operator SDK Ansible-based Operators
+title: Dependent Watches
+weight: 20
+---

 This document describes the `watchDependentResources` option in [`watches.yaml`](#Example) file.
 It delves into what dependent resources are, why the option is required, how it is achieved and finally gives an example.

 ### What are dependent resources?